msmayaswan/VIR_AJL_Team-Elastin-AI-Studio/README.md

 ### 🌍 Broader Impact on Healthcare Equity: Dr. Joy Buolamwini’s “Unmasking AI”
 Our work could change how AI is used in dermatology.
 By reducing bias in our data and models, we help cut healthcare disparities.
 In short, our goal is to ensure every patient- no matter their skin tone- gets an accurate and fair diagnosis.

-This journey is not just about building a better model- it’s about challenging the status quo, inspiring change, and fighting for algorithmic justice in healthcare.
+This project is not just about building a better model- it’s about challenging the status quo, inspiring change, and fighting for algorithmic justice in healthcare.

 ---